by Will Grumke September 08, 2021 10 min read

 Your speed will vary depending on the muscle group, soreness, etc ... but a good rule of thumb is to always start slowly and increase from there.

-The benefits of a massage gun are very similar to those provided by a foam roller, although their added precision can potentially lead to even better results.
+The benefits of a massage gun can be very similar to those provided by a foam roller, although their added precision can potentially lead to even better results.

 Massage guns can increase your muscle recovery rate thanks to stimulating blood flow and relaxing your muscle tissues.
 They can enhance your range of motion and mobility because of similar effects.